-If you want to do well as a blogger and have loyal readers, you have to choose a specific category, also known as a “niche.”
+If you want to do well and have loyal readers, you have to choose a specific category, also known as a “niche.”
 Your niche often ties in with your passion.
 Are you passionate about fiction or non-fiction?
 Pick a genre you’d enjoy writing about without getting bored.

 Some fiction sub-categories you can explore are sci-fi, romance, thrillers, and horror.
-If you prefer non-fiction, think about biographies, self-help, and business books.
-Now to the next step, choosing a blog category.
+If you prefer non-fiction, think about biographies, self-help, and business.
+Now to the next step, choosing a category.

 Some category suggestions

-You can focus your blog on seasonal holidays such as Halloween, Thanksgiving, and Christmas.
+You can focus your site on seasonal holidays such as Halloween, Thanksgiving, and Christmas.
 Feature books related to the particular time of the year.
-This will help drive sales if you’re selling books on your blog.
+This will help drive sales if you’re selling online.

 This niche allows you to get really specific.
-You might feature books that have to do with sports (tennis, basketball), sailing, cooking, singing, playing musical instruments, etc.
+You might feature reading that has to do with sports (tennis, basketball), sailing, cooking, singing, playing musical instruments, etc.

 Explore some themes like love, war, prejudice, and self-motivation.
-The site Literary devices has a complete list of themes in case you need some inspiration.
+The site Literary devices have a complete list of themes in case you need some inspiration.

-Based on these categories, create a list of books to blog about each month.
+Based on these categories, create a list of reading to write about each month.
 This is your first step to creating a content calendar which helps plan your content ahead of time.
-You will be much more successful as a book blogger when you are strategic about your content planning.
+You will be much more successful as a blogger when you are strategic about your content planning.

 Here’s how to create a content calendar: